 Do I need it?
 If I do, could I do it more cheaply?

-This may mean having the self-discipline to cut out cinema trips and expensive Christmas's, half-compromises like switching Sky for Freeview, or stopping costly holidays abroad in favour of holidaying at home.
+This may mean having the self-discipline to cut out cinema trips and expensive Christmases, half-compromises like switching Sky for Freeview, or stopping costly holidays abroad in favour of holidaying at home.

 See the stop spending guide for full help.

-If you have assets but are income poor, then consider flogging things you don't use or need to get the books to balance.
+If you're asset rich but income poor, then consider flogging things you don't use or need to get the books to balance.
 Of course it's a one-off, but hopefully you can use the money to repay debts or get your savings back together.

-This may be selling things like a car or motorbike, working through your wardrobe and getting shot of old clothes (see the eBay sellers guide), or selling old mobiles (use mobilevaluer.com to get the best price).
-If you've got it and won't use it, consider flogging it.
+This may be selling things like a car or motorbike, working through your wardrobe and getting shot of old clothes (see the eBay sellers guide), or selling old mobiles).
+If you've got it and don't use it, consider flogging it.